-Payments on the Warrants Payable are made by the debt service funds with Public School funds and local revenues.
-Payments on the Capital Lease Contracts Payable are made with fleet renewal funds and local revenues.
+Payments on the 2012, 2013 and 2015 Warrants Payable are made by the debt service funds with Public School funds and local revenues.
+Payments on the Capital Lease Contracts Payable and the 2016 Warrant are made with fleet renewal funds and local revenues.